tahmidbintaslim/sun-ui/CONTRIBUTING.md

-# Contributing to Sun UI
+# 🌞 Contributing to Sun UI

-First off, thank you for considering a contribution to Sun UI!
-It's people like you that make Sun UI such a great tool.
+> **Thank you for helping make Sun UI better!** Every contribution, from bug reports to new components, helps teams ship beautiful products faster.

+Sun UI is **MUI components, reimagined** — and we need your help to make it the best React component library for MUI users.

 This document provides guidelines and instructions for contributing to Sun UI.